-This is an elementary course which aims to provide a comprehensive introduction to the key facets of an organisation, its environment, the process of Management and new trends in Business Management.
-Along with an introduction to historical evolution of Management, the Course will facilitate participants to gain a basic knowledge of the concepts, models, theoretical foundations of Management, and the role of Management in organisations and society.
-Thereby, the Course will provide the students with a profound knowledge and management skills vis-à-vis planning, organising, leading, controlling, organisational decision making while making them socially responsible towards the environment.
+This is an elementary course which aims to provide a comprehensive introduction to the key facets of an organisation, its environment, the process of management and new trends in Business Management.
+Along with an introduction to the historical evolution of management, the course facilitates participants to gain a basic knowledge of the concepts, models, theoretical foundations of management, and the role of management in organisations and society.
+Thereby, the course provides the students with a profound knowledge and management skills vis-à-vis planning, organising, leading, controlling and organisational decision making while making them socially responsible towards the environment.
 The knowledge gained through this course will be beneficial for participants to follow their degree programme successfully.